RiteshJha912/PaperOps.ai/README.md

 1.  **Think**: Formulate a search strategy.
 2.  **Search & Read**: Gather information from multiple sources.
 3.  **Write**: Generate a comprehensive markdown report (`report.md`) in the current directory.

+### Next Stpes : Build LateX code output, and also its direct export agentically, rather than being tied to markdown